weltliteratur/blog/_drafts/2016-05-18-Fefe-Research-Institute.markdown

 | 34   | 36        | danke simon     |
 | 35   | 35        | danke bernd     |

+Somebody suggested to put the names in a word cloud, but we hate word clouds. :)

-If you know some of Fefe's friends and colleagues, you will know who is behind some of the credits pinned to a name (disclosure: we, the authors of this article, have been thanked at least twice, too, if we recall correctly).
-And by the by, somebody suggested to put the names in a word cloud, but we hate word clouds. :)
+If you happen to know some of Fefe's friends and colleagues, you can surely guess who is behind some of the credits pinned to a name (disclosure: we, the authors of this article, have been thanked at least twice, too, if we recall correctly).

-## Fun Part II: Markov Generator to Generate Fefe Texts
+## Fun Part II: Using Markov Chains to Generate Fefe Texts

 And now, this: Let's generate some pseudo random Fefe text by using Markov chains.
-For this experiment we just forked dellis23's [markov.py script](https://gist.github.com/dellis23/6174914) and adjusted it, the chain size we worked with is 3 and gives us results like this:
+For this experiment we quickly forked dellis23's [markov.py script](https://gist.github.com/dellis23/6174914) and adjusted it, the chain size we worked with is 3 and gives us results like this:

 > Ziegen fickt", erklärte drastisch US-Präsident Harry S. Truman einem nachdenklichen Kongressabgeordneten.
 "Wenn er aus und das Ende des Tages: Die Belegschaft sagt, dass die Behörden so 2009 herum angefangen, missliebige Mitbürgern nach allen Regeln der Kunst auseinandernehmen.
 Ich weiß, welches T-Shirt ich ab jetzt haben, wo sie den Hartz IV kürzen will, stürmen noch schnell und lautlos miterledigen.
 Keine weiteren Fragen.
 Die Mühlen der Full-Disclosure-Fraktion bei Sicherheitslücken: Der Jeep-Hack neulich wurde noch der Presse.
 Erstens: Nachtsicht- und GPS-Geräte kaufen -> 3 Jahre Haft vorgeschlagen.
 (Danke, Marcel) Die Russen sind schlauer als der losredete, war das in der Türkei.